mateusesm/yugioh-cards/README.md

-### Projeto feito em React para renderizar cartas de yu-gi-oh por meio de uma API
+### Project made in React for to render yu-gi-oh cards through an API

-Projeto ainda em desenvolvimento
+Project still development